AlfreddGco/keyboard-shortcuts/README.md

 Program is closed just by listening "esc" key

 ## To do
-- Install as a service through make file
+- Configure service and config through scripts
 - Support for most languages